 On March 25th, 2020, the Company announced the program was suspended as the World Health Organization declared COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread has adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
+Exploration was temporarily suspended as a result of the pandemic but recommenced on June 16, 2020.